InstinctEx/Snitcher/README.md

 # THIS PROJECT IS BEING CURRENTLY REWRITTEN

 # INZStealer
-A Chrome , Brave , Firefox Stealer and a Discord Token grabber made purely for educational purposes!
+A Brave Browser and a Discord Token grabber made purely for educational purposes!
 First , it gathers all passwords and tokens and then it send them via a Discord Webhook.

 # Features
   - Chrome Support
   - Discord Token Support
-  - Brave Support ( Currently testing )

 # TODO
   - Firefox Support
+  -

 # HOW TO USE